 Huddle follows the pattern of discipleship we see in the gospels.
 Jesus calls a group of disciples to journey together for an extended period.
 During this time, they learn to imitate Jesus.
 Jesus sends the disciples out on mission (Luke 9-10).
 They go out.
 Then they come back together to receive encouragement and challenge.
 Afterward, they get sent out again and the cycle continues.

 Huddle is done in a group - not one on one.
-As we look at how Jesus discipled, it was never one-on-one but always done in groups.
+As we look at how Jesus discipled, it was rarely one-on-one but always done in groups.
 Also, we learn and gain confidence in hearing God as we see others doing the same.

 We use the Huddle time to process each other around the Learning Circle so we can discern together what God is saying and what He wants us to do about it.